 Solution

-Use the asynchronous warmup policy or the warmup during read policy.
-The asynchronous warmup policy of OSS is suitable for scenarios in which you can determine the list of hot model objects.
+Use the asynchronous warmup policy or the warmup during read policy of the OSS accelerator feature.
+The asynchronous warmup policy of the OSS accelerator feature is suitable for scenarios in which you can determine the list of hot model objects.
 The warmup during read policy is suitable for scenarios in which you cannot determine the list of hot model objects.
 If you can determine the list of hot model objects, you can configure an accelerator of a specific cache capacity and use the accelerator SDK to store the objects in the accelerator in advance.
 You can also configure an accelerator of a specific cache capacity based on previous experience.
 The accelerator automatically caches model objects to the high-performance media of the accelerator when data is read for quick access in subsequent reads.
 The cache capacity of the accelerator can be scaled at any time based on your acceleration requirements.
 If your inference server needs to access OSS from a local directory, you must deploy ossfs.

 Big data analysis